 Families seem to disagree more and more with the Will or Intestacy Rules (they apply if there is no valid Will) when someone dies, but does it make sense to do anything about it?
 Can a Will be contested?
 Yes it can, but there are time limits and serious risks.
 There are all sorts of reasons people may decide to contest a Will, but the earlier you challenge a will, the better, and you may save tens of thousands of pounds.
 No one really wants the main winners to be the lawyers!
 Once Probate has been granted, you can still challenge a Will, but a six-month time window is on the way to closing, after which it is less likely that your claim will even be considered.
 Just email details in the form at the foot and we’ll contact you for a quick informal chat.
 Or give us a call on 03 300 102 300.
 Some reasons for the probate to become contentious (contentious probate is the trade jargon for disputing the estate in the UK).
 It is dangerous territory to stray into with no advice or an inexperienced firm.
 Sometimes there isn’t really a dispute, as the changes can be agreed – see Deed of Variation.
 If there is no agreement, read on and find out how to challenge a Will or intestacy… (our disputed probate enquiry form is at the foot of the page.)

-Can I contest a will?
+Can I dispute a will?

-Challenging a Will through Lack of mental capacity.
+Challenging a Will through Lack of Mental Capacity.

 Disputing a Will because of Undue influence.

-Contesting a Will by Alleging Duress.
+Contest a Will by Alleging Duress.